 Over recent years, ‘cloud-native’ service providers have developed ways to build and run massive data centers with a high degree of automation, to reduce operational overheads and deliver levels of service agility beyond traditional carrier infrastructure.
-RtBrick’s disaggregated BNG brings these same benefits to carrier access networks, by using agile methodologies and the same battle-hardened DevOps cloud automation tools that have been adopted by the world’s biggest cloud providers.
+RtBrick’s open BNG brings these same benefits to carrier access networks, by disaggregating software from hardware and applying the same battle-hardened DevOps cloud automation tools that have been adopted by the world’s biggest cloud providers.

-The RtBrick BNG is delivered as a software container, packaged out-of-the-box with the Open Network Linux (ONL) provided by the hardware SKU manufacturers, which handles peripherals such as LEDs, temperature sensors, and so on.
+The RtBrick BNG is delivered as a software container, running on the Open Network Linux (ONL) provided by the hardware SKU manufacturers, which handles peripherals such as LEDs, temperature sensors, and so on.
 There are no dependencies on either the kernel or the hardware platform components, so RtBrick’s containers can be run on the Linux version of your choice.

-The RtBrick BNG software can run on either an x86 server as a vBNG, or for most carrier-scale deployments, on low-cost but powerful bare-metal switches.
+The RtBrick BNG software can run on either an x86 server as a vBNG, or for most carrier-scale deployments, on low-cost but powerful bare-metal switches as an open BNG.

 RtBrick’s disaggregated BNG delivers some significant benefits compared to traditional monolithic systems: